 We may earn money or products from the companies mentioned in this post.

-The Disneyland Lockers and Picnic Area are some of the most important parts of the park, in my humble opinion.
+The Disneyland Picnic Area is one of the most underutilized parts of the park, in my humble opinion.
 As a huge fan of Disneyland, I always want to make the most of our time there and save as much money as possible.
-One of my favorite ways to save is to take advantage of the picnic and Disneyland lockers areas.
-Below, you’ll find out more about my favorite parts of the park and why!
+One of my favorite ways to save is to take advantage of the Disneyland picnic area.

 Disneyland Lockers and Picnic Area: What You Need to Know

 This is one of our favorite ways to save money on our time in Disneyland.
 There are so many great ways to take advantage of this little perk in the park!
 One of the best ways to save money at Disneyland is by bringing in your own food.
 With that, my family loves to utilize the picnic area in Disneyland to not only get in a good, filling, affordable meal but to give us a short break from the parks.

 Where Is The Picnic Area in Disneyland

 If you are coming from the trams, turn left after the Tram loading area, and you will see a break in the bushes to enter the picnic area.
 The lockers and picnic area are outside the parks, at the edge of the esplanade before Downtown Disney.

 They are surrounded by bushes, but you can walk past the Lost and Found, lockers, and bathrooms, and through the gates, when coming from the parks or Harbor Blvd.